mikefieldmay/CV/README.md

 I'm a full-stack junior developer and a recent graduate of [Makers Academy](http://www.makersacademy.com/).

 Learning to code at Europe's leading bootcamp has completely changed my life.
 I've been imbued me with a new sense of confidence, a devotion to clean, tested, and re-usable code, and a passion to continue to develop my skills.
-I have a firm belief that software and technology will help solve countless problems that the world is currently facing and I feel incredibly privileged that I'm going to be a part of that.
+I have a firm belief that software and technology will help solve the countless problems that the world is currently facing and I feel incredibly privileged that I'm going to be a part of that.

-I'm a former IT technician with a love of problem solving and a passion for creating things.
-After dabbling with HTML and CSS I realised that coding was the career I always wanted, but didn't know existed.
+I bring a high level of positivity and enthusiasm to any new challenge that I face.
+I can quickly break down a problem into its constituent parts and I love the satisfaction of ironing out a difficult bug.

-I want a job in which I can continue to learn and grow my skills as a software engineer.
-A place that practices agile methodology and focuses on the best practices that I've learnt at Makers.
-I want to be part of a team that I'm making a valid contribution to, for a company that is changing the world for the better.
+I want a job in which I can continue to learn and grow my skills as a software engineer using the best practices I've learnt at Makers.

-I love solving problems and facing new challenges head on.
-I have a passion for making things and I want a career in which I can continue to learn and grow
+and I want to be part of a team that I'm making a valid contribution to, for a company that is changing the world for the better.

 ## <a name="skills">Skills</a>